Macks3110/bADAss_team_project/README.md

 ## After looking deep into our dataset we redefined

-We will focus on Switzerland compared to other european countries.
+We will focus on Switzerland compared to its neighbours.
 We want to know if Switzerland could be self-sufficient in term of food production.
 First we will look at the current productions of Switzerland in our dataset.
 What does it produce and in which quantity?
 We will try to find datasets on swiss importations and exportations to know what Switzerland need.
 We could also look at the consumption trends of the swiss population.